-David Avilés is a Postdoctoral Research Fellow in Economic Geography and Mining at the Centre for Social Responsibility in Mining (CSRM) at the Sustainable Minerals Institute at the University of Queensland, Australia.
-He is currently working on the ARC Discovery Project, “Beyond the resource curse: redistribution and resource-led development”, which aims to improve the sustainability of resource-led development in Australia, Chile and Zambia.
+Dr David Avilés is an Honorary Research Fellow in Economic Geography and Mining at the Centre for Social Responsibility in Mining (CSRM) at the Sustainable Minerals Institute at The University of Queensland, Australia.

 David is an interdisciplinary Spatial Political Economist with a PhD in Political Economy from The University of Sydney, specialising in relational economic geography and political economy.
 He is a trained architect by the Universidad Técnica Federico Santa Maria (Chile) with a master’s in urban development from the Universidad Católica de Chile.